 Located near the Eastern edge of Xuanwu just of the Central Axis TianQiao NanDajie', Wansheng Theatre continues with a new name but an long and impressive history.
 For long the leading acrobatics theatre of the City of Beijing and North China, the theatre now enjoys some competition from more modernly housed theatres.
 The Wansheng Theatre however remains at the Top of Chinese Acrobatics.
 Don't Miss Out !
 Amazing !

-city landscape with rows of modern and adequate but completely unexciting, ,-if not boring-, city appartement flats.
+In the case of the Xuanwu and other districts in Beijing; before there were close knit communities now there are anonymous blocks lined with rows of modern and adequate but completely unexciting, ,-if not boring-, city appartement flats.
 The results of this all this are visible to the North and South of the Entrance to Liu Lichang Street, for example.
 Other sites are around the Beijing Drum tower, directly west of which now runs a wide boulevard where earlier were charming Hutong (see Drum Tower Report).
-North of Tiantan Park (in the Chongwen District) now runs a 6 lane New Boulevard along which an entire block of identical appartment towers, neatly stacked.
-On the other side of this new Boulevard, the remnants of the recently destroyed QianMen
+North of Tiantan Park (in the Chongwen District) now runs a 6 lane New Boulevard along which an entire block of identical appartment

 reflecting the darker side of life in Xuanwu and the lowly economic and social prospects of the majority of the districts inhabitants.
 One such place was south of Luxury Dashilan Street, where in a still open area also used for horse-riding maneuvers, the city banditry and other unwanted elements were executed.
 Public beheadings, but also death-by-cuttings and surgical torture were the practice of the day.
 Nothing reminds in the area of this gruesome history, anywhere, but screams of torture mixed with shouts of spectators must have been audible in a large swath of the Area.
 Quite a depressing thought.
 Dashilan, interestingly, translates as Big Railings Street, not because of big copper railings signifying the streets status, but named after the Big Fences that closed off the street after curfew time, serving as anti-theft doors.
 All in all